Rusttm/my_opencv/AiogramPackage/README.md

-this package is aiogramm telegram chat bot bot tracks changes in database and sends info to admin
+main package is aiogramm telegram chat bot this bot sends captured video files to "stokers" group bot scheduled (every minute) to track changes in database and send info to stockers_list